-Michael D’Antuono is known for making art that challenges people to think more deeply about sociopolitical issues.
-His collectors range from Arnold Schwarzenegger to Pete Seeger and his work has received high praise from fellow artists Shepard Fairey and Banksy with whom he has exhibited.
+Michael D’Antuono is known for making art that challenges people to think more deeply about socio-political issues.
+His collectors range from Arnold Schwarzenegger to Pete Seeger and Malcolm Nance.
+He has exhibited alongside Shepard Fairey, Banksy, Keith Haring, Ron English, Robbie Conal, and Peter Saul.
+D’Antuono’s art has been covered by many media outlets both national and international and has appeared on PBS, Fox News, Glenn Beck and Marc Maron’s shows.

 “A Tale Of Two Hoodies” continues to be the object of censorship and controversy.
 In January, 2016, a high school teacher in Dayton, Arizona was suspended for using the painting as part of her final exam after parents at Dayton High School expressed outrage.
 In February of 2016, local police in Oldham County, Kentucky demanded another high school student’s homage to the piece be removed from exhibition.
 In March, a 10th grade student in Denver Colorado agreed to remove her homage to D’Antuono’s piece from a public exhibition after outraged local police unions voiced objections to the piece.

 D’Antuono’s attempts to inspire critical thinking with his provocative takes on racism, class warfare, the environment, corporate influence and other hot-button issues have been met with censorship and derision by those who want to protect the status-quo.
-Yet he continues to make art that speaks truth to power, perpetuating the historic role of the artist to spark social change.
+Yet he continues to be a voice for the voiceless by making art that speaks truth to power, perpetuating the historic role of the artist to spark social change.